EdidiongEsu/capital_bikeshare/README.md

 - [Dbt](https://www.getdbt.com/)- For analytics engineering via data transformation
 - [Looker studio](https://lookerstudio.google.com/) - Data Visualization

+---
 ## Reproducing project
-This section will give a thorough breakdown of how to reproduce project
+This section will give a thorough breakdown of how to reproduce this project

 ### 1) Pre-requisites
 1) Set up GCP account